hhphu/InfoSec/Projects/Forage/PwC/README.md

-# Cybersecurity Consultant - Combat cybersecurity threats with PwC's cybersecurity team.
+# PwC - Cybersecurity Consultant

 ![image](https://github.com/hhphu/InfoSec/assets/45286750/0dd52edc-c9e9-4d4f-aaa8-daffb3c69d14)

+# Descriptions
+- Completed a job simulation involving cybersecurity for PwC Digital Intelligence, gaining experience in understanding and explaining the concept of integrated defense.
+- Developed expertise in integrated defense strategies and their application in real-world scenarios.
+- Conducted risk assessments and formulated security recommendations for a client.
+- Demonstrated proficiency in cybersecurity terminology, network segmentation, and firewall configuration.
 # Skills
 - Risk Mangament Frameworks
 - Principles of Defense